 There is an old belief that if the encaged Whittington’s Stone is ever removed (from the original spot where Dick Whittington turned once more toward London), or if any harm should befall it, great change and disaster will fall upon the neighboring area.

-Of course, this myth is probably based upon the fact that the stone is one of Highgate’s oldest landmarks (the granite cat is a more recent addition), and therefore, it would naturally be bad luck to remove it.
+Of course, this myth is probably based upon the fact that the stone is one of Highgate’s oldest landmarks (the granite cat is a more recent addition having been placed there in 1821 ), and therefore, it would naturally be bad luck to remove it.
 If the present mania for redevelopment continues, this old assumption could well prove to be correct.

 Know Before You Go